juju/docs/src/en/charms-ha.md

 ## Distribution groups

-Juju works with your cloud provider to ensure that, in the event of an IaaS outage, not all units of an application will go down at the same time, maximising your application's availability.
+Juju works with your cloud to ensure that, in the event of an IaaS outage, not all units of an application will go down at the same time, maximising your application's availability.